Analog Devices Inc at Stifel Cross Sector Insight Conference (Vi

 Tore Egil Svanberg - Stifel, Nicolaus & Company, Incorporated, Research Division - MD

-It is my pleasure to introduce ADI this afternoon.
-With us from the company on the line, we have Vince Roche, who is the company's President and Chief Executive Officer; and also Mike Lucarelli, who is Senior Director of Investor Relations.
+The format of this particular session is a virtual fireside chat.
+But if you do have questions, please type them into the chat function, and I will address them as we go along.
+With that, we'll just jump straight into it.

-So with that, I am going to get started.
-(Operator Instructions) And with that, I'm going to turn it over to Vince and ask him to give us a brief introduction to ADI, especially to the benefit of those companies that may not be that familiar with ADI.
-Thank you very much.
+Prashanth and Mike, thank you so much for joining us again at Stifel CSI this year, and welcome.

-Vincent T. Roche - Analog Devices, Inc. - President, CEO & Director
+Prashanth Mahendra-Rajah - Analog Devices, Inc. - Senior VP of Finance & CFO

-Thanks very much, Tore.
-Great to be with you this afternoon.
-So we're a leader in t
+Good morning, Tore.
+It's great to be here, and great to join the Stifel team for the virt

 Analog Devices Inc at Stifel Cross Sector Insight Conference (Virtual) Transcript